-The main performance drivers for the year were Tetragon's investments in private equity in asset management companies, known as TFG Asset Management, which gained \$127.1 million during 2022; bank loans which gained \$48.9 million; and investments in private equity and venture capital, which gained \$45.3 million.
-These were offset by the company's allocation to other equities and credit, which generated a loss of \$160.3 million.
-Tetragon's NAV at the end of the year stood at \$2.76 billion, compared to \$2.88 billion a year ago.
-A detailed performance review of each asset class follows beginning on page 34.
+The main performance drivers for the year were Tetragon's investments in "other equities and credit" balance sheet investments, which gained \$124.1 million during 2023 and private equity and venture capital which gained \$90.7 million.
+The only asset class which generated a loss was real estate, which lost \$5.7 million.
+Tetragon's NAV at the end of the year stood at \$2.83 billion, compared to \$2.76 billion a year ago.
+A detailed performance review of each asset class follows beginning on page 29.